How is childhood leukemia classified?

 - The type of lymphocyte (B cell or T cell) the leukemia cells come from

 - How mature these leukemia cells are

-- Mature B-cell leukemia accounts for about 2% to 3% of childhood ALL.
-It is also called Burkitt leukemia.
-Because this disease is essentially the same as Burkitt lymphoma and is treated differently from most leukemias, it is discussed in detail in our document, Non-Hodgkin Lymphoma in Children.
+- Mature B-cell ALL (also called Burkitt leukemia).
+This type is rare, accounting for only about 2% to 3% of childhood ALL.
+It is essentially the same as Burkitt lymphoma and is treated differently from most leukemias.
+It’s discussed in detail in Non-Hodgkin Lymphoma in Children.

-Aside from the subtypes of ALL, other factors are important in determining outlook (prognosis).
-These are described in the section "Prognostic factors in childhood leukemia."
+Aside from the subtype of ALL, other factors are important in determining outlook (prognosis).
+These are described in the section “Prognostic factors in childhood leukemia.”

 Acute myelogenous leukemia (AML)

 Acute myelogenous leukemia (AML) is typically a fast-growing cancer of one of the following types of early (immature) bone marrow cells: